scotta451/80-days/README.md

 That was ridiculous - nothing happened at all
 Added GitHub VCS uersname to profile in YouTrack
 Oh man would be nice if this worked
+So I've linked the VCS commit to the issue, but the user is not recognized and the additional text is added to the VCS commit.
+I've updated the settings in the integration to parse commits for comment text.